-Immunotherapy is the use of drugs to help a patient's own immune system recognise and destroy cancer cells.
-There are several types of immunotherapy drugs that are being studied and used in some children with ALL.
+Immunotherapy is the use of a patient's own immune system to recognise and destroy cancer cells.
+There are several types of immunotherapy that are being studied and used in some children with ALL.

 These include:

 - Monoclonal antibodies - Chimeric antigen receptor T-cell therapy (CAR T-cell therapy).